-What's your best memory from your freshers year?
+Fantastic.
+You catch me out every God damn time!
 Making new friends.
 Fantastic.
-And actually quite quickly.
-You're always worried when you come to university about whether or not you're going to make friends, but of course everyone's in the same boat, so you Worst memory?

-This is a true story, and I'm so embarrassed by it, but I was nearly sent down in my first year.
-We'd had a few drinks in the bar, before going to listen to the Rolling Stones new album in a friend's room.
+And actually quite university about whether or not you're going to make friends, but of course everyone's in the same boat, so you This is a true story, and I'm so embarrassed by it, but I drinks in the bar, before going to listen to the Rolling Stones new album in a friend's room.
 After a cup of coffee, left the mugs in the sink with the tap running.
 So there was a big flood and the corridor was slightly tilted away from our room so we didn't know the flood was occurring.
-Even worse, the water went through the ceiling and ruined thousands of pounds worth of cornflakes!
-And finally, what would you like to say to the students You've come to a great university, you've made the right choice, have a great time, avail yourself of everything that's available, and you'll leave here with a fantastic degree and a good chance for the rest of your life...
+Even worse, the water went through the ceiling and ruined thousands of pounds worth of And finally, what would you like to say to the students You've come to a great university, you've made the right choice, have a great time, avail yourself of everything degree and a good chance for the rest of your life...
 Oh and study hard, the Vice Chancellor added discreetly at Leeds Student Media Day in the Riley Smith Hall!

 Friday September 26th will see the Riley Smith Hall taken over by Leeds Student Newspaper, LSR and LS:TV.
 The entire editorial team will be there to chat about what each section covers and how you can get involved.
 It's your chance to meet us and ask any questions you like before joining our society.
 You'll also be able to sign up to mailing lists and receive LS's own style guides.
 We will also be present in the Riley Smith Hall on Tuesday September 22nd where you have the chance to sign up.
 Brand New Website!

-Leeds Student will be lauching its revamped website in early October, featuring up to the minute news, extended and exclusive content, videos and soundbites. www.leedstudent.org coming soon.
+Leeds Student will be lauching its revamped website in early October, featuring up to the minute news, extended and exclusive content, videos and soundbites, www.leedstudent.org coming soon.

-We need writers,

-proof readers,

-designers,

-photographers

-and most of all
+We need writers. proof readers. designers, photographers and most of all enthusiasm!

-enthusiasm!
+Huge range on

+Right on campus

+Winning